 Using WordPress?
 This article provides a 12-step process and checklist for on-page SEO (optimizing a page or blog post) using WordPress and the popular and well-respected WordPress For SEO Yoast plugin.
-It’s a good example of full on-page SEO because it also talks about things like URLs and meta tags.
-It also includes some helpful tips (and resources) for keyword research and image optimization.
+SEO copywriting isn’t the same as on-page SEO.
+On-page SEO is broader in scope and includes things like URL, meta tag, and image alt tag best practices.
+Using the two together improves your chances for success.

 Get a shorter, PDF version of this SEO Copywriting Best Practices post.

 Have questions?
 Use the comment section below and I will respond.